cakephp/debug_kit/README.md

  * **Log** Display any entries made to the log files this request.
  * **Variables** Display View variables set in controller.
  * **Environment** Display environment variables related to PHP + CakePHP.
+ * **Routes** Display all the routes connected in your application, highlighting the current route.

 ## Configuration